 The disk file is dynamic, it only uses up the effective size on the local hard drive.
 For a regular Win 8 Install you end up with a 9 GB file.

-DO NOT yet Sysprep the machine.
-Just shut it down.
-And remember its computer name.
+DO NOT Sysprep the machine yet.
+Just shut it down and remember its computer name.

-On the local hard drive a VHDX file is stored that contains the VM.
-This has to be converted into a VHD file to upload it to Windows Azure.
+On the local hard drive a VHDX file is stored which contains the VM.
+This will need to be converted into a VHD file in order to upload it to Windows Azure.
 VHDX files are not yet supported.

 PowerShell has an integrated command for this: convert-vhd

-After the conversion was successful you can proceed to upload the file to Azure.
+After the conversion is successful you can proceed to uploading the file to Azure.

 Next step, Part 2: See how to upload your VHD to Azure